DomainDrivenArchitecture/ddaArchitecture/en/10_backup/40_architecture/sink.md

 # Backup Sink
 ## Sink System Principles
- 1. Process
+ 1. Procedure
-   1. The backups are pulled from the source systems and stored to a transport incoming folder
+   1. The backups are pulled from the source systems and stored in an input transport directory
-   2. After the transport steps are triggered from the sink system:
+   2. After the transport steps are triggered by the "Sink" system:
-     1. Check successful transport.
+     1. Verification of successful transport.
-     2. Executed on the source system after the transport steps.
+     2. Perform the "source" system steps after transport.
-     3. Executed on the sink system after the transport steps.
+     3. Perform the "Sink" system steps after transport.
-       1. Rotate backup files
+       1. Move the backup files to the store
-       2. Do after process "analysis"
+       2. (Optional) Execute evaluation after expiry
  2. Access
    1. The backup data and the backup log are pulled from different users:
      1. dataBackupSink